General

 Range and Habitat

-Black-capped Vireo: Breeds from Oklahoma to central Texas.
-Spends winters in Mexico.
-Preferred habitats include rangelands with scattered clumps of shrubs separated by open grasslands.
+Black-capped Vireo: This species has a limited range, breeding from central Oklahoma through central Texas and south into northern Mexico.
+It spends winters in southwestern Mexico along the Pacific coast.
+Its preferred habitats include rangelands with scattered clumps of shrubs separated by open grasslands.

 Breeding and Nesting